 I’ve been making the rounds of the Taipei street food scene.
-Main observations; very cheap, some things are delicious, a lot of it is unhealthy.
+It’s cheap, delicious, but some dishes are pretty unhealthy!

 1st stop Shilin night market.
 Where I tried the famous ‘stinky tofu’; shown on the left below.
-The tofu is fermented and has a very strong ‘stinky’ smell, but the taste is not that strong.
-I’m think fermented foods are good for the stomach so I was excited to eat it.
+The tofu is fermented and has a very strong ‘stinky’ smell, but the taste is not too strong.
+Fermented foods are great for digestion so I was excited to try it.

-The dish in the middle is a fried prawn, it’s nothing that special but quite delicious.
+The dish in the middle is a fried prawn, it’s delicious.

 I also ate the ‘coffin’ bread.
 I forgot to take a picture!
 They deep fry a thick peice of bread and then cut it open and fill with… something from a wide choice e.g. pepper beef, kimchi beef, tuna..
-This one is seriously unhealthy and reminds me of when we added deep fried bread to cheap breakfast in the UK!
+This one is seriously unhealthy and reminds me of deep fried bread in the UK!

 I’ve also eaten the famous rice noodles with intestine.
-I went to the stand at Ximen, this one is quite busy and definitely a tourist and local eating spot.
+I went to the stand at Ximen, this one is quite busy and definitely a local hot spot.

 These rice noodles were delicious and at 65 TWD it’s very cheap by comparison to a lot of other places including UK, Japan etc. I would even say the food here is cheaper than Hong Kong or Shanghai.